SpencerLeung1024/harmony_experiment/architecture.md

 - adsr: an ADSR
 - harmonic_adsrs: a dict of int: list of (multiple of the fundamental, amplitude).
 Used to provide per-harmonic envelope overrides

-- get_sound(duration: float, velocity: float) -> np.ndarray: Returns a (samples) ndarray where each value is the contribution this instrument makes to the sound.
+- get_sound(freq: float, velocity: float, duration: float, sample_rate: int) -> np.ndarray: Returns a (samples) ndarray where each value is the contribution this instrument makes to the sound.
 After np.sin.
-- mean_amplitudes(duration: float) -> list of (multiple of the fundamental, amplitude).
-Uses ADSR.mean_amplitude to provide mean amplitude for each harmonic.
+- mean_amplitudes(duration: float, sample_rate: int) -> list of (multiple of the fundamental, amplitude).
+Uses ADSR.mean_amplitude() to provide mean amplitude for each harmonic.

 ### ADSR
 An ADSR stores attack, decay, sustain, and release parameters and generates an envelope.